March 7th, 2021

 Now consider the leaf.
 This leaf once housed the food factory of a tree, the greatest of plants.
 Through a process known as photosynthesis this leaf was the meeting place of carbon dioxide (wafting in from the air), water (drawn up from the ground), and sunlight.
 All are brought together in the presence of chlorophyll.
 The chlorophyll traps the sunlight and uses the energy to split atoms of water (H2O).
 Where there was H2O now there is H plus O. The O (oxygen) floats away into the atmosphere as oxygen gas.
 At the same time the hydrogen from the water is combined with the carbon from the air and with some complex maneuvering are transformed into simple sugars, fats and proteins a.k.a. plant food.

 So how did they get here, the feather and the leaf?
 We can only guess.
-Possibly, the Blue Jay met a Coopers Hawk in a furious burst of blue and black followed by a slow methodical dispersal of feathers dropped from a tree branch where the hawk finished its meal.
+Possibly, the Blue Jay met a Falcon in a furious burst of blue and black followed by a slow methodical dispersal of feathers dropped from a tree branch where the Falcon finished its meal.
 Maybe the tree that supports the branch was once nourished by our now worn and weathered leaf.
 The end of the story is ultimately the same as all stories.
 Both leaf and feather decompose into the base elements we are all constructed of and in that way nourish future lives and begin other untold stories.